WISC-V

 Weschler Individual Achievement Test

-WIAT-III is a standardised academic achievement test for children, adolescents and adults.
+WIAT-4 is a standardised academic achievement test for children, adolescents and adults.
 It provides a measure of comprehensive listening, speaking, reading, writing and mathematics skills, and is used to assess attainment in these areas in order to determine a need for special support or to identify gifted abilities.

 ASSESSMENT